grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image96.jpeg" alt-text="A close-up of a computer motherboard.":::

-14. Adjust the display cover to about 90 degrees and use a 5IP Torx Plus Screwdriver to remove the 4 5IP screws on the 2 hinges. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+14. Adjust the display cover to about 90 degrees and use a 5IP Torx Plus Screwdriver to remove the four 5IP screws on the two hinges. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image97.jpeg" alt-text="A close-up of a machine.":::